My name is Scott Charleboix.

 especially if your a new blogger and just getting started.

 My blog is here to help you with a lot of free tools for starting a blog, growing a blog, or monetizing it.
 But if you’re a new blogger you might not want to wade in the weeds and you want to get straight to the heart of the matter.
 If this is the case, you may want to take one or two of her courses, the same way that I got my blog started with taking Carly’s courses to learn the ropes.
 I’ve arranged them by the classification they fall into (starting, growing, or monetizing a blog).
+I’d also suggest that if you don’t want to take a paid course, that you’ll enroll in my Free Blogging Mini-Course.

 Starting a Blog